AlexielArdilla/AlexielArdilla/README.md

 ## 🕶️ About Me – The Code Phantom

-I am **Alejandro Vera** — a multidisciplinary architect of code, a digital infiltrator fluent in the dialects of machines, and an artist of controlled chaos.
+I am **Alejandro G Vera** — a multidisciplinary architect of code, a digital infiltrator fluent in the dialects of machines, and an artist of controlled chaos.
 I don’t just write code… I bend it to my will.

 💻 **Cybernetic Arsenal**